Union Station (Worcester, Massachusetts): Second platform

 From 2000 to 2024, Union Station had a single high-level side platform several cars long.
 It was the only station on the line aside from the three limited-service Newton stations that could only be served by one train at a time – all other stations have two side platforms or an island platform.
 This limited the number of daily trains that could serve Worcester, and caused frequent cascading delays.
 After years of discussion about adding a second platform and extending the side platform to full length, the MBTA approved a two-year, $4 million design contract in October 2018.

 Design reached 30% in August 2019.
 The new 820 feet-long island platform has an accessible footbridge at its east end, and stairs and an elevator into a converted storage room to provide direct access from the station building at its west end.
 A crossover east of the station was also built.
 The full length of the new platform has a canopy.
 In 2019, construction was estimated to cost between $40 and $48 million.
 Plans at that time called for a temporary platform east of the I-290 overpass to be used while the west half of the new platform was constructed; the west half would then be used while the east half was built.

 In October 2020, $29.3 million in federal funding for the project was announced.
 A $44.4 million construction contract was approved on October 27, 2021.
 Notice to proceed was given on November 29, 2021, with completion then expected in December 2023.
 The temporary platform was constructed over the weekend of March 12–13, 2022, and entered service on March 14.
 Contrary to previous plans, the entire new platform was built at the same time.
 Construction was 40% complete by December 2022 and 70% complete by November 2023.
 The new island platform opened on July 1, 2024, replacing the side platform.
-Demolition of the former side platform and other infrastructure was expected to last the remainder of the year.
-As of May 2025, construction is 90% complete and expected to finish in August 2025.
-Total project cost is expected to be $74 million.
+Demolition of the former side platform and other infrastructure work continued until September 2025.
+Total project cost was $74 million.